 Average students often ask

-if there are any scholarships available to students who don't have an A+ average.
+if there are any scholarships available to students who don't have A+ grades.
 Yes, there are many college scholarships for average students that don’t emphasize academic merit.
 There are also many community service scholarships.
 Some scholarships and fellowships target students with special qualifications, such as academic, athletic or artistic talent.
 Awards are also available for students who are interested in particular fields of study, students who are members of underrepresented groups, who live in certain areas of the country or who demonstrate financial need.
 Scholarships are offered on the basis of your career goal, major, academics, your intended college, your financial need, public service, talent, athletics, leadership, religion, and ethnicity.

 College alumni and other private scholarship sponsors

 occasionally establish scholarships programs with curious and original eligibility requirements, such as a scholarship for left-handed students.
 These offbeat scholarships might be just what you’re looking for.

 You do not pay income tax on scholarship money